What is a DO vs MD?

 Ultimately, your decision to attend medical school vs. osteopathic school depends largely on your preferred approach to healthcare.

-There are some fundamental differences between a DO vs MD.
+There are some fundamental differences between a DO and an MD.
 Which is better suited to your skills, interests, and career aspirations is something only you can determine, but the good news is there is no wrong decision.

 So, while there are a ton of reasons to choose between osteopathic medicine and allopathic medicine, ultimately, that choice is entirely up to you and your preferences.